OneCodingCactus/rock-paper-scissors/README.md

 What I learned:
 *using template literals
 *using the switch(true) pattern
-*returning a randomvalue out of an array
+*returning a random value out of an array
 *how to capitalize the first letter of a string